rrwick/Bacsort/README.md

 _Shigella_ species are all phylogenetically contained within _E. coli_ and I would argue they shouldn't really be separate species at all, let alone in a separate genus.
 I think it would be more accurate to consider these bacteria to be pathotypes of _E. coli_, not separate species.
 Read more about it here: [Johnson 2000](http://jmm.microbiologyresearch.org/content/journal/jmm/10.1099/0022-1317-49-7-583), [Robins-Browne 2016](https://www.frontiersin.org/articles/10.3389/fcimb.2016.00141/full).
 For the purposes of Bacsort, I consider _Shigella_ to be part of _E. coli_, and Bacsort will put _Shigella_ assemblies in the `Escherichia/coli` directory.

 This raises the debate about how much phenotype should be a factor in species definitions.
-I would argue that phylogenetics is paramount, but others may disagree.
+I would argue that phylogenetics is paramount: _Shigella_ genomes should be reclassified as _E. coli_, _Y. pestis_ genomes should be reclassified as _Y. pseudotuberculosis_, etc. But others may disagree!

 #### What about other taxonomic ranks?